sp00nlyGent/Benevolent-Guardian-Akari/README.md

 ## Challenges
 - Certain students will take more time to defeat than others with stronger attacks and defensive options.
-- Bosses will test Akari's skill.
+- Bosses will appear to test Akari's abilities.
 - Short sentence of any skill or topic that needs to be learnt or researched.

 ## Outcomes